 There are three classrooms for students grades K – 12 at EMS.
 Staffing includes an office manager, on-site director, licensed teachers, a licensed special educator and mental health providers from Lamoille County Mental Health.
 This small staff to student ratio allows for one-on-one support when necessary.
 In addition, there are two regional directors that provide oversight for educational and clinical programming and are also frequently on site.

-Lauren Collier, Program Director
+Heather Perkins, Program Director

 East Meadow School

 - Program Type: Day Treatment School

 - Service Types: Educational